CompuTec/computec-docs/docs/processforce/user-guide/quality-control/quality-control-test/multiple-test-result-record.md

 ##### Reference Name Property

-If the tested property gives reference name results (e.g., color = red), a check box with the following description is presented:
+For properties that involve numeric values (e.g., particle size = 5), a checkbox with the following description is available:

 **Transfer the data according to the percentage of passed/failed entries**:

-Checking causes loading to the Property field on Quality Control Test, a result that is presented the most often on the Record Multiple Test Results form.
-The option is available for properties with dictionary values only.
+When this option is selected, the system calculates the average value from all the entries recorded on the Record Multiple Test Results form and automatically populates the result into the Property field on the Quality Control Test.
+This feature is applicable exclusively to properties with numeric values.

 ![Multiple Results Copied](./media/multiple-test-result-record/multiple-results-copied.webp)